 If there’s one key thing you need to remember it’s that a tasting menu is an expensive, exclusive experience.

 So, if you are planning on featuring one in your restaurant, don’t rush into it.
-Take the time to plan your menu, create the perfect ambiance, and perfect your presentation.
+Take the time to plan your menu, create the perfect ambience, and perfect your presentation.

 In the end, you’ll have an irresistible tasting menu that people from all over the world will flock to your restaurant to experience!